sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 );
 ```

-Here we use the Angular HTTP client injected in the constructor to make a GET HTTP call to our cat facts API, using the `apiUrl` prefix from our environment config.
-Since our request result is just plain text and not a JSON object, we also have explicitely set the response type to `'text'` so Angular won't try to parse it.
+Here we use the Angular HTTP client injected in the constructor to make a GET HTTP request to our cat facts API, using the `apiUrl` prefix from our environment config.
+Since our request result is just plain text and not a JSON object, we also have explicitly set the response type to `'text'` so Angular won't try to parse it.

 > Note that this line will create the `fact$` observable, but no actual HTTP call will be made until we **subscribe** to that observable!
 > For that we will use the [`AsyncPipe`](https://angular.io/api/common/AsyncPipe) in our template which will automatically subscribe/unsubscribe from this observable.

-Now edit `src/app/app.component.html` and replace all the boilerplate HTML so we display our cat fact instead:
+Now edit `src/app/app.component.html` and replace all the boilerplate HTML to display our cat fact instead:

 ```html
 <article>